yadavanuj1996/full-stack-web-development-notes/kubernetes/README.md

 - **LoadBalancer**: Exposes the service externally using a cloud provider’s load balancer.
 NodePort and ClusterIP services, to which the external load balancer will route, are automatically created.

+### To Check if pod is linked to a service
+- The best way is follow labels and selectros
+- Your pod have a label section, and the service use it in the selector section
+- You can find the selectors of your service with:
+	- kubectl describe svc cass-operator-service
+- You can  list your labels with:
+	- kubectl get pods --show-labels